ifenium/Shell-Scripts-Tutorials/Notes/Linux Command.md

 ## Writing Shell Scripts

 You need a text editor to write your scripts, it could be from the terminal (Vim, Emacs, Nano) or a GUI text editor (VS Code, Sublime or Atom) whatever you're comfortable with maybe notepad but remeber that the file must contain ASCII text.

+  The first line of your scripy is important and should begin with `#!/bin/bash`.
+It is a special construct, called a **shebang**, given to the system indicating what program is to be used to interpret the script.
+In this case, /bin/bash.